Consapevolezza corporea

 It is worth considering a real-life example that might pose a similar threat.
 Depersonalisation Disorder, or DPD, denotes a specific feeling of being unreal.
 In the newest edition of the DSM (Diagnostic and Statistical Manual of Mental Disorders, fifth edition), it has been renamed as Depersonalisation/Derealisation Disorder, or DDD.
 In what follows we use “depersonalisation” for this syndrome not only because it is handier, but also because depersonalisation and derealisation are closely connected but different phenomena: while depersonalisation is directed toward oneself or at least one’s own body, derealisation is directed toward the outside world.
 Here we will only discuss depersonalisation.

 The first reported case of depersonalisation was presented by an otolaryngologist M. Krishaber under the label “cerebro-cardial neuropathy” in 1873.
 The term “depersonalisation” was coined later in 1880 by the Swiss researcher Henri Amiel in response to his own experiences.
 Like all the other mental disorders or illnesses, the evaluation and diagnosis of depersonalisation have a long and convoluted history, and the exact causes have not been entirely disentangled.
 What is crucial for our current purposes is the feeling involved in the phenomenon: patients with this disorder might feel themselves to be “a floating mind in space with blunted, blurry thoughts” (Bradshaw 2016).
-To be sure, there are individual differences amongst patients, just as there are individual differences amongst so-called “healthy subjects.”
+A dire il vero, there are individual differences amongst patients, just as there are individual differences amongst so-called “healthy subjects.”
 Still, this description seems to fit many such patients, and more importantly, even if it does not fit many, the very fact that some patients feel like this is sufficient to generate worries here.
-Here is why: presumably most, if not all, of these patients retain the capacity for object cognition and perception.
+Here is why: presumably most, se non tutto, of these patients retain the capacity for object cognition and perception.
 They still (perceptually) understand that objects are solid, shaped, and sized, and that things can persist even when occluded, Per esempio.
 But they seem to lack the kind of bodily awareness in question: the very description of a “floating mind in space” signifies this feeling of disembodiment.
 Se questo è giusto, these patients are real-life counterexamples to the Cassamian thesis: they have the capacity for basic perception/cognition, while lacking awareness of oneself as a physical object.

 Così, what does body blindness, actual or imagined, show?
 In the actual case, one sees in detail how a lack of robust bodily awareness can put daily life into troubles; in the imagined case, where the subject in question does not even have bodily awareness above the neck, the subject seems to be still able to have basic awareness of the world.
 There can be worries here, to be sure.
 Per esempio, if someone has zero bodily awareness, she or he would have no muscle feedback around the eyes, which will impair the visual capacities to a substantive extent.
 Ancora, it would presumably not render the subject blind, so again, bodily awareness is so very important, but perhaps not strictly speaking necessary for basic cognition or objective experience.
-For more on embodiment, the self, and self-awareness, see Cassam (2011).
+For more on embodiment, the self, e consapevolezza di sé, see Cassam (2011).

 3. Phenomenological Insights: The Body as a Subjective Object and an Objective Subject

-From the above discussions, we have seen that that the body seems to be both subjective and objective, in some sense.
+From the above discussions, we have seen that that the body seems to be both subjective and objective, in un certo senso.
 What should we make of this?
 Or more fundamentally, how is that even possible?
 Let’s consider the possibility that with bodily awareness one can be aware of one’s body as a subjective object and an objective subject: the bodily self can be aware of itself as an object, but it is not just another object in the world.
 It is a subjective object (Husserl, 1989), questo è, the object that sustains one’s subjective states and episodes.
 It is also an objective subject, questo è, the subject that is situated in an objective world.
 There seems to be no inherent incompatibility within this distinction between object and subject; they are not mutually exclusive.
 To channel Joel Smith, “in bodily awareness my body is given as lived – as embodied subjectivity – but it is also co-presented as a thing – as the one thing I constantly see” (2016, P. 159).
 Al contrario,, this line is at odds with Sartre’s idea that one’s body is either “a thing among other things, or it is that by which things are revealed to me.
 But it cannot be both at the same time” (1943/2003, P. 304).

 UN.
 Two Notions of the Body

 If bodily self-awareness can be about subjective object and objective subject, this comes close to Merleau-Ponty’s notion of subject-object (Merleau-Ponty, 1945/2013).
 Tuttavia, in both his and Husserl’s works, and in the phenomenological tradition more broadly, the general consensus is that we are never aware of ourselves as physical objects.
 In order to incorporate their insights without committing to this latter point, we need to look into some of the details of their views.
 For Husserl, the Body (Leib) is the “animated flesh of an animal or human being," questo è, a bodily self, while a mere body (Körper) is simply “inanimate physical matter” (1913/1998, P. xiv).
 The Body presents itself as “a bearer of sensations” (ibid., P. 168).
 A similar distinction emerges in Merleau-Ponty’s work between the phenomenal/lived body and the objective body that is made of muscles, bones, and nerves (1945/2013).
 There is a debate over whether the distinction should be interpreted as between different entities or different perspectives of the same entity (Baldwin, 1988).
 As in the case of Kant’s transcendental idealism, the two-world/entity view is in general more difficult to defend, so for our purposes we will assume the less contentious two-perspective view.
-The idea, Poi, is that the human body can be viewed in at least two ways: as phenomenal, and as objective.
+L'idea, Poi, is that the human body can be viewed in at least two ways: as phenomenal, and as objective.
 From the first-person point of view, the body presents to us only as phenomenal, not objective.
 For a detailed comparison of Husserl and Merleau-Ponty in this regard, see Carman (1999).

 For Merleau-Ponty, “[t]he body is not one more among external objects” (1945/2013, P. 92).
 One can only be aware of oneself as the phenomenal self in one’s pre-reflective awareness.
 As Vignemont explains,